Author: Rosemin Anderson

 But beyond that, the good news is that it’s never been easier to sift through customer data, understand customer feedback, track a customer’s purchase history and monitor multiple channels all at once, thanks to the proliferation of AI in experience management tools.

-With the right software doing the heavy lifting for you, delivering personalised customer experiences becomes a simple case of choosing what to track, reacting to suggestions, and fine-tuning things based on what you learn.
+With the right software doing the heavy lifting for you, delivering personalised customer experiences becomes a simple case of choosing what data to collect and which metrics to track, reacting to dissatisfiers and suggestions, and fine-tuning things based on what you learn.

 So now you know the benefits for, and reasons why implementing personalised experiences across the customer journey, we need to look at how.
 Here are some suggestions around how you can implement personalisation at any scale.